DIGI2-FEUP/dinasore/README.md

 docker run --network="host" systecfof/dinasore:amd64-0.1 -a 127.0.0.1 -p 61499
 ```

+### 4DIAC-IDE

+To draw the function block distributed architecture you need to use the 4DIAC-IDE, you can download him in this [link](https://www.eclipse.org/4diac/en_dow.php).

 ## Usage

 In this section we gonna show how you develop a new function block and after that how you develop a new configuration integrating